Tuesday, November 5, 2024

 The Texas economy is booming largely because of affordable housing, and new housing is being built in Texas at a remarkable rate thanks largely to the state's 1.6 million undocumented workers; one recent survey of construction sites in the state found that 50 percent of workers were undocumented.

-So the measures that would really end illegal migration – nationwide eVerify, and real penalties for employers who higher the undocumented – will never be put in place, and the migrant flows will continue, despite all the sound and fury of "border theater."
+So the measures that would really end illegal migration – nationwide eVerify, and real penalties for employers who hire the undocumented – will never be put in place, and the migrant flows will continue, despite all the sound and fury of "border theater."

 NASA's Europa Clipper